FlorentCLMichel/dot_product_examples/README.md

 A few simple implementations of integer dot product functions.

+**NB:** The multi-threaded CPU implementations are provided as illustrations only.
+THe dor product is typically a memory-bound operation, and thus generally does not benefit from parralelism on CPUs.
+(More presisely, the computation speed is generally limited by the number of elements which can be fetched from memory simultaneously.)

 ## Make commands

 The `Makefile` provide the following commands, which can be run with `make`: